GUIDE Japan in September

 Though not on par with August, September has a fine matsuri season of its own.
 The Owara Kaze no Bon Festival takes place in the Toyama City suburb of Yatsuo Machi on the first three days of September.
 With hundreds dancing in procession through streets lined with old wooden buildings, it's Toyama Prefecture's big annual festival.

 One of urban Japan's most dramatic displays, The Kishiwada Danjiri Festival in Osaka thrills spectators with its display of portable shrines wheeled at breakneck pace through packed streets.
-Also in mid-September, the Tsurugaoka Hachimangu Reitaisai combines live performances of yabusame (traditional horse archery) with solemn rites at an ancient shrine.
-Later in the month, Aizuwakamatsu in Fukushima holds its Byakko Matsuri in which colorful processions bring different periods of local history to life.
+Also in mid-September, the Tsurugaoka Hachimangu Reitaisai features Yabusame-Shinji, an event that combines traditional horseback archery with solemn rites at a historic shrine.
+Later in the month, Aizuwakamatsu in Fukushima holds its Aizu Matsuri in which colorful processions bring different periods of local history to life.

 Late beach vacations and early fall colors